dwanerich/dwanerich.github.io/_posts/2020-10-19-greenl_fe_123_-_javascript_rails_api_project.markdown

 ---

-### This Application was designed 3 Pillars of Javascript.
+### This Application was inspired by 3 Pillars of Web Apps & Javascript.

 ### A clean, fun, design with smooth UX flow showcasing some backend logic, AJAX requests, DOM manipulation & has many, belongs to Model relationships.